stoyan-stoyanov/llmflows/docs/user_guide/Agents.md

 You can find the [complete example](https://github.com/stoyan-stoyanov/llmflows/tree/main/examples/react_agent) on Github.

 ## Guide
-The concept of agents became very popular after the release of GPT-4.
+The concept of LLM-powered agents became very popular after the release of GPT-4.
 Agents are programs that include one or multiple LLMs that can invoke traditional functions (often called tools).

-The ability to call specific functions using LLMs is made possible by providing them with prompts that contain rules describing how the function can be used.
-These prompts typically document the available tools and provide examples demonstrating their use.
+LLMs gain the ability to utilize tools by being forced to generate specific text through prompts that list the available tools and provide examples of how to use them.

 For example:

 ```python